hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/6-cordsys-reg/1-user-crdsys.md

 The method to register the user coordinate system by designating the taught program number and step order is as follows.

-1. Touch the \[2: Control Parameter &gt; 6: Coordinate System Registration &gt; 1: User Coordinate System\] menu.
+1. Touch the `[2: Control Parameter  - 6: Coordinate System Registration  - 1: User Coordinate System]` menu.

 2. Go to the user coordinate system you want to register (you can create it with the "+" button).
 3. After specifying the program number and step order, press the [F1:JOB Calculation] button.